kubus199115/MyProjects/README.md

 Api is available in localhost:8080

-# invoiceSharp
+# invoiceSharpWPFApp
 Invoice management frontend application written in WPF (.NET)

 To run project, please open solution in Visual Studio. <b>You need a backend app runing to use this application.
 This program is available in invoiceJavaBackend.</b>

-Application use RestSharp to connect to API and PDFSharp to generate PDF.
+Application use RestSharp to connect to API and PDFSharp to generate PDF. <b>Please don't update RestSharp, new version is completely different!</b>